Risk and Crisis Management

 Risk Culture

-We have built a risk culture throughout the organization to strengthen the Bank’s immunity against risks associated with conducting business in a rapidly changing environment by ensuring all executives and employees are aware of their risk management roles and responsibilities pertaining to their own and the Bank’s overall operations.
-We also monitor and control risks in line with the Three Lines of Defense principle.
-We build a risk culture through the following actions:
+We have built a risk culture throughout the organization to strengthen the Bank’s immunity against risks associated with conducting business in a rapidly changing environment through the following actions:

-Raising Risk Awareness and Building Risk Management Capability: We have offered risk management training programs through an online platform for directors, executives and employees, and have made important risk management courses mandatory, such as Personal Data Protection, Prevention of Cyber Threats, Market Conduct, Anti-Money Laundering and Combatting the Financing of Terrorism and Proliferation of Weapons of Mass Destruction.
-We require directors to attend training courses related to the management of the Bank’s major risks on a yearly basis, such as Cybersecurity, Personal Data Protection, and Transition to a Digital Economy.
+We offer risk management training programs through an online platform for directors, executives and employees, and make important risk management courses mandatory, such as Personal Data Protection, Prevention of Cyber Threats, Anti-money Laundering and Combatting the Financing of Terrorism and Proliferation of Weapons of Mass Destruction.
+Additionally, we require directors to attend training courses or seminars related to the management of the Bank’s major risks on a yearly basis, such as Management of Information Technology Risk and Cyber Risk, Anti-corruption, Personal Data Protection and ESG Risks.

 Task Force on Climate-related Financial Disclosures